discord/linked-roles-sample/README.md

 ```

 ### Registering your metadata schema
-As a one time step, you must tell Discord which metadata fields you are going to use for your verified role.
+As a one time step, you must tell Discord which metadata fields you are going to use for your linked role.
 The code for configuring this metadata is in [src/register.js](), and it is meant to be run as a command line application.
 Go back to glitch, click the terminal tab, and run the following command:

 ```
 $ node src/register.js